-I used an Amazon Simple Storage Service (Amazon S3) presigned URL to make requests to my Amazon S3 bucket, and I received an "SignatureDoesNotMatch" or "403 Forbidden" error message.
+I used an Amazon Simple Storage Service (Amazon S3) presigned URL to make requests to my Amazon S3 bucket, and I received a "SignatureDoesNotMatch" error message with an "HTTP 403 Forbidden" response code.

 Short description